jbuffo/SOFTsurf/README.md

 matlab -batch "run_SOFTsurf"
 ```

-Note: Run times are ~2-2.5 days for typical CPUs using current model configuration.
+Note: Run times are ~2-2.5 days using the current model configuration and typical cluster CPUs (assuming maximum parallelization).

 ### Running the makeSurface function directly from the terminal
 ```bash